YourLocalStore/SMS_Beta/README.md

 ```
 git clone https://github.com/YourLocalStore/SMS_Beta.git
 ```
+Alternatively, you can simply download the ZIP file of this project, and move the unzipped folder into VSCode.

 Then, you must install the following packages/libraries by doing the following:
 ```
 pip install mysql-connector-python